Business

 Estimated annual servicing cost (electric, lead-acid): $250–$400/year

-• Every 6 months or 100 hours: Engine oil and oil filter change (~$60–$90 in parts; $80–$120 labour)
+• Every 6 months or 100 hours: engine oil and oil filter change (~$60–$90 in parts; $80–$120 labour)

-• Every 12 months: Air filter replacement, fuel filter replacement, belt inspection, brake check (~$120–$180 total)
+• Every 12 months: air filter replacement, fuel filter replacement, belt inspection, brake check (~$120–$180 total)

-• Every 2 years: Spark plug replacement (~$20–$40 in parts)
+• Every 2 years: spark plug replacement (~$20–$40 in parts)

-• Every 3–4 years: Carburettor service, governor adjustment, drive belt replacement (~$150–$300)
+• Every 3–4 years: carburettor service, governor adjustment, drive belt replacement (~$150–$300)

 Estimated annual servicing cost (petrol): $400–$700/year

 The most significant cost event in an electric golf cart's lifetime is battery replacement.
-Understanding the timing and cost of this event is critical to any honest lifetime cost analysis.
+Understanding the timing and cost of this is critical to any honest lifetime cost analysis.

-Australia's climate is particularly punishing on lead-acid batteries.
-In Queensland, the Northern Territory, and Western Australia, ambient temperatures regularly exceed 35°C — conditions that accelerate sulphation and reduce effective cycle life toward the lower end of the 3–5 year range.
+Australia's climate is particularly hard on lead-acid batteries.
+In Queensland, the Northern Territory, and Western Australia, ambient temperatures regularly exceed 35°C — conditions that accelerate sulphation and reduce effective cycle life.
+In Australian dollar terms, applying current exchange rates and local dealer margins, expect:

 • Lead-acid replacement set (AUD): $1,100–$1,800 installed